Request a call

 Visual Design

-By choosing user interface elements such as fonts, color schemes, icons, shapes, buttons, screen element sizes and proportions, pictures, and more, UI designers develop layouts that demonstrate how the application would appear at this stage.
+When creating web apps, by choosing user interface elements such as fonts, color schemes, icons, shapes, buttons, screen element sizes and proportions, pictures, and more, UI designers develop layouts that demonstrate how the application would appear at this stage.
 Motion design components like animations and screen transitions are also included where suitable.

 Development Stage

-The next step when you create a web application is development, during which crucial technical choices are made regarding the frameworks and technologies that will support the application as well as the coding of the web application itself.
+The next step when you create a web application is development, during which crucial technical choices are made regarding the frameworks and web technologies that will support the application as well as the coding of the web application itself.

 Database Schema